Greek Creation Myth: Chaos, Titans, and the Rise of Zeus

 The first beings with a semblance of life were the children of Mother Earth and Father Heaven (Gaea and Ouranos).
 These creatures were monstrous.
 The Greeks did not imagine them as lizards or mammoths but as beings that resembled men yet were unhuman.
 They were endowed with overwhelming strength—akin to earthquakes, hurricanes, and volcanic eruptions.
 These beings seemed to belong to a world without life, only immense, irresistible forces.

-The Monsters and the Titans
+The Monsters and the Titans: Children of Earth and Heaven

 Three of these monsters had a hundred hands and fifty heads, while others, known as the Cyclopes, each had one enormous eye in the middle of their forehead.
 These Cyclopes were gigantic and powerful, towering like mountain crags.
 Along with them were the Titans, who were also immense in size and strength, but not purely destructive.
 Some of the Titans even proved to be beneficent.